+6.1BB The system operator must:

+(a) publish the CSRB buffer discretion process; and

+(b) use the published CSRB buffer discretion process if it determines and publishes one or more different buffers under clause 6.1A(c).

-6.1B The buffer referred to in clauses 9.23(1)(ab)(ii) and 9.23(2)(ab)(ii) of the Code is 50 GWh unless the system operator determines one or more different buffers and makes them publicly available.
+6.1B The buffer referred to in clauses 9.23(1)(ab)(ii) and 9.23(2)(ab)(ii) of the Code is 50 GWh unless the system operator determines one or more different buffers and publishes them.

 6.1C The ‘Alert’ release boundary is modelled as a contingent storage release boundary that uses a risk of future shortage of 4% and is the subsequent equivalent regulatory arrangement to the use of ‘Alert’ status for the triggering of access to ‘Alert’ contingent hydro storage.